 Available on: Android, iOS, Web.

-Languages Offered: Busuu covers 12 languages like Arabic, Polish, Spanish, English, French, Italian, German, Portuguese, Russian, Chinese, Japanese, and Turkish.
+Languages Offered: Busuu offers 12 languages, including Arabic, Polish, Spanish, English, French, Italian, German, Portuguese, Russian, Chinese, Japanese, and Turkish.

-Pricing: They have two paid plans — premium and premium plus.
-The cost ranges roughly between USD 6 to 13, subject to which plan and duration you opt for (quarterly, yearly, triennial).
+Pricing: They have two paid plans, premium and premium plus.
+The cost ranges roughly between USD 6 and 13, subject to which plan and duration you opt for (quarterly, yearly, or triennial).

 5. Rosetta Stone

 Rosetta Stone is one of the most popular paid language learning apps.
-It allows you to flip between languages before deciding which one you want to learn.
+It allows you to flip between languages before deciding which one to learn.

 Rosetta Stone licenses you to subscribe to unlimited languages.